 Neural-network-based loop filters (NNLF) have shown great potential in improving coding efficiency.
 However, complexity remains a concern for real-world applications.
-JVET-AD0156 [1] proposed the use of CP decomposition [2] to reduce the complexity of NNLF.
+JVET-AD0156 [1] proposed the use of CP decomposition [2] to reduce the complexity of NNLF and it is the default LOP1 filter in NNVC-8.0.

 Figure 1 shows the baseline LOP1 architecture: CP-decomposition of 3x3 convolution layers and fusion of adjacent 1x1 pointwise convolutions.
 The 3x3 convolutions of each hidden layer are decomposed into 4 layers with rank R followed by fusion of adjacent 1x1 convolution: